calebabutler/Retrieve-Per-Country-Data-from-the-WCA-s-TSV-Files/README.md

-# Retrieve Per Country Data from the WCA's TSV Files
+# Retrieve Per-Country Data from the WCA's TSV Files

 These python scripts are simple to use, there are just three commands necessary: